The effects of education policy on families was brought home to me once during a Lyft ride.

 In education policy academic data is being systematically overvalued while motivation and engagement are being systematically undervalued as key components of deeper learning, which is fundamental to effective education.

-The next critical piece of the market transformation puzzle is someone who has both the information and the opportunity to act on that information about how the market is screwed up.
+The next critical piece of the market transformation puzzle is someone who has both the information and the opportunity to act on that information about the market’s dysfunction.

 In Moneyball, the person who could act was Billy Beane the manager of the Oakland A’s.